raito-io/raito-io.github.io/docs/cloud/details/administration/user_management.md

 {: .note}
 There are more user management options available which are currently not configurable in the user interface.
 This includes SSO integration and automated pre-provisioning of Raito users.
 To set this up, please contact <a href="mailto:support\@raito.io">Raito Support</a>.

-{: .note}
 The `User Management` page is only meant to manage users that have access to Raito.
 All users, including the ones that cannot sign in to Raito, are visible under `Identities > Users`.

-By default, new users have no Raito roles assigned, which means he/she is a plain user in the system, and will only be able to request access.

 ## Roles and rights